biendebout/Citrix-VAD-Deploy/README.md

-# Citrix Virtual Apps and Desktop vCenter Lab Deploy
+# Citrix Virtual Apps and Desktop vCenter Deploy
 Uses Terraform and Ansible to deploy a fully functional CVAD environment.
 Based on project [CITRIX-VAD-LAB](https://github.com/ryancbutler/Citrix-VAD-LAB).

 ## What it does